yishn/wasm-react/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repo-lightgrey?logo=github)](https://github.com/yishn/wasm-react)
 [![CI](https://github.com/yishn/wasm-react/actions/workflows/ci.yml/badge.svg)](https://github.com/yishn/wasm-react/actions/workflows/ci.yml)

-WIP: WASM bindings for [React](https://reactjs.org/).
+WIP: WASM bindings for [React].

 ## Introduction

 This library enables you to write and use React components in Rust, which then can be exported to JS to be reused or rendered.

+### Why React?

+React is one of the most popular UI framework for JS with a thriving community and lots of libraries written for it.
+Standing on the shoulder of giants, you can write complex frontend applications with Rust.

 ### Goals

-- Provide Rust bindings for the public API of `react` as close to the original API as possible.
+- Provide Rust bindings for the public API of `react` as close to the original API as possible, but with Rust in mind.
 - Provide an ergonomic way to write components.
 - Provide ways to interact with components written in JS.